Ivo-Jr/cb-challenge-back/README.md

 <h4 align="center">
-  An Interface that helps you navigate the largest school of judicial experts - (https://www.cursobeta.com.br/)
+  An API that helps you navigate the largest school of judicial experts - (https://www.cursobeta.com.br/)
 </h4>

 <p align="center">